Keesaco/KeesaFlo/app/appengine/README.md

 2. Run "appcfg.py update" from the command line taking this directory as an argument: "appcfg.py update Keesaco/app/appengine".

 ## Download from App Engine
+Important: not possible if you are not the owner of the app or the uploader of the version
 1. Download the Google App Engine Python SDK.
-2. Run "appcfg.py download" from the command line taking a target directory as an argument: "appcfg.py download <target_directory>".
+2. Run "appcfg.py download" from the command line taking a target directory as an argument: "appcfg.py download_app keesaco-spe <target_directory>".
 The files on the App Engine will be downloaded to <target_directory>.